Dillon Francis Oberholzer

 I have been involved in and managed both marinas and marine projects that have required many of these insights, designing and management skills in different parts of the USA and in other parts of the world.
 As such, I am comfortable in this area and am reasonably au fait with the process and management of most maritime regulatory legal correspondence, regulations, registration and licencing for various marina management and related construction projects globally.

-All the marinas I have run or managed have had National Police and Coast Guard vessel births, thus the relationships with these offices and their public training and volunteer programs along with Fire Department liaison has functioned both as a connection to the community at large, including municipal event coordination and planning.
+All the marinas I have run or managed have had National Police and Coast Guard vessel births.
+The relationships with these offices and their public training and volunteer programs along with Fire Department liaison has functioned as a connection to the community at large, including municipal event coordination and planning.
 This experience extends to the coordination of the voting station at Riviera Beach Marina for the Bush Election.

 These relationships normally proffer direct government channel communication for marina projects such as expansion and birth dredging.